What to do if…

 - You do not need to identify the exact insect right now.

-- You do not need to decide today whether you “have an allergy” long-term.
+- You do not need to decide today whether you have a long-term allergy.

 Important reassurance